yoneken/rosserial_stm32/src/ros_lib/examples/led/README.md

 |LED3    |CN3-P13     |PA11(21)         |LED3 |

 ## Note
-This core requires a bit big transmit buffer.
+This code requires a bit big transmit buffer.
 You have to enlarge the buffer in STM32FHardware.h like this.

 ```